-The ACLU has filed a Freedom of Information Act lawsuit demanding the CIA, and the Departments of Defense, Justice, and State release a 6,900-page report of a comprehensive investigation into the CIA’s post-9/11 program of detention, torture, and other abuse of detainees.
-The report was produced by the Senate Select Committee on Intelligence and describes horrific human rights abuses by the CIA.
-It also chronicles the agency’s evasions and lies to Congress, the White House, the media and the public.
+The ACLU filed a Freedom of Information Act (FOIA) lawsuit demanding that the CIA, and the Departments of Defense, Justice, and State release a 6,900-page report of a comprehensive investigation into the CIA’s post-9/11 program of detention, torture, and other abuse of detainees.
+The investigative report was produced by the Senate Select Committee on Intelligence and describes horrific human rights abuses by the CIA.
+It also chronicles the agency’s evasions and lies to Congress, the White House, the media, and the public.
+In May 2015, a federal district court dismissed the case, finding that the full torture report is a congressional record and therefore not subject to FOIA, which applies only to executive branch records.
+The D.C.
+Circuit Court of Appeals affirmed the district court’s judgment in May 2016.
+In November 2016, we filed a petition for a writ of certiorari in the Supreme Court, asking it to hold that the full report is subject to FOIA—so it may be released to the public.

 The full torture report is the most comprehensive account of the torture program to date.
 It took more than three years to complete, and is based on the review of millions of CIA and other records.